Unsteady Simulations:

 THE COURSE

 The course will give an introduction to LES, DES, hybrid LES-RANS and unsteady RANS.
-During the lectures we will discuss the theory and during the workshops We will use simple Python (recommended) , Matlab or Octave. programs to gain detailed insight in various numerical and modelling aspects.
-The participants must have access to a PC/Mac/Desktop with on of these three programs installed.
+During the lectures we will discuss the theory and during the workshops We will use simple →Python scripts to gain detailed insight in various numerical and modelling aspects.
+The participants must have access to a PC/Mac/Desktop with Python installed.

 The number of participant is limited to 16